 Do you have an idea that you want to bring to life?
 Are you looking for a space designed creative people like yourself to innovate and work?
-Well, check out these four labs on campus!
+Well, check out these five labs on campus!
 All of these places are committed to ensuring that students have somewhere to explore their ingenuity.

 The world’s first business school 3D printing lab is right here at Illinois!
 This lab is designed to teach users how to design, manufacture, and market physical objects.
 MakerLab has 20 Ultimaker desktop 3D printers, 3D design software, and 3D scanning devices.
 They also provide training and custom 3D design and prototyping services.
 Located in Room 3030 of the Business Instructional Facility, MakerLab allows students to get firsthand experience with some of the industry’s top emerging technologies!
 Learn more and sign up for workshops today!